For more information contact:

 Authorizing Official (AO)

-An authorizing official (AO) is an executive head of a major institutional business unit or other senior University official with the authority to formally assume responsibility for operating an information system at an acceptable level of risk to organizational operations (including mission, functions, image, or reputation), organizational assets, individuals, and other organizations.
+An authorizing official (AO) is an executive head of a major WSU system business unit or other senior University official with the authority to formally assume responsibility for operating an information system at an acceptable level of risk to organizational operations (including mission, functions, image, or reputation), organizational assets, individuals, and other organizations.

 Chief Information Officer (CIO)